-You recently got braces, and for the most part, things are going as expected — some soreness, a period of adjustment, the occasional annoyance of food getting caught in the hardware.
+You recently got braces, and for the most part, things are going as expected.
+Some soreness, an adjustment period, and the occasional annoyance of food caught in the hardware.
 But then something unexpected happens.
-You start noticing symptoms that feel more like a cold than an orthodontic side effect: nasal congestion, postnasal drip, or a subtle sinus pressure you didn’t have before.
+You start noticing symptoms that feel more like a cold than an orthodontic side effect — nasal congestion, postnasal drip, or a subtle sinus pressure you did not have before.
 And you start to wonder whether the braces have anything to do with it.

 The connection seems unlikely at first.
-Braces are a dental appliance; sinuses are a respiratory structure.
+Braces are a dental appliance, and sinuses are a respiratory structure.
 Why would one affect the other?
-As it turns out, the anatomy linking the teeth and sinuses is closer than most people realize, and the relationship between dental health and sinus health is well documented in medical literature.
-Understanding how these two systems interact explains not only why orthodontic treatment might occasionally seem to coincide with sinus symptoms, but also why maintaining good oral hygiene during treatment matters for reasons that go well beyond the teeth.
+As it turns out, the anatomy linking the teeth and sinuses is much closer than most people realize, and the relationship between dental health and sinus health is well documented in medical literature.
+Knowing how these two systems interact explains why orthodontic treatment might sometimes overlap with sinus symptoms — and why good oral hygiene during treatment matters for reasons that go well beyond the teeth.

-The Anatomy: Why Teeth and Sinuses Are Closer Than You’d Think
+The Anatomy: Why Teeth and Sinuses Are Closer Than You Think

 The human skull contains four pairs of paranasal sinuses — air-filled cavities in the bones of the face and skull.
 The maxillary sinuses, the largest of the four pairs, sit inside the cheekbones on either side of the nose.
-They’re roughly pyramid-shaped and roughly the size of a golf ball in most adults, with their floor running directly along the roots of the upper back teeth — specifically the upper molars and premolars.
+They are roughly pyramid-shaped and about the size of a golf ball in most adults.
+Their floor runs directly along the roots of the upper back teeth — specifically the upper molars and premolars.

-This proximity is not incidental — it’s architectural.
-In most adults, the roots of the upper molars sit extremely close to the floor of the maxillary sinus.
+This proximity is not accidental.
+It is structural.
+In most adults, the roots of the upper molars sit very close to the floor of the maxillary sinus.
 In some people, the root tips actually project into the sinus itself, separated from the sinus cavity by only a thin membrane.
 A dental X-ray of the upper back teeth often shows the sinus shadow hovering just above the root tips.

-This anatomical relationship explains why problems involving the upper posterior teeth can produce sinus symptoms, and vice versa.
-An infection at the root of an upper molar doesn’t have far to travel before it reaches the sinus membrane, and once it crosses that boundary, it creates sinusitis from a dental source — a condition with its own clinical name and treatment implications.
+This anatomical link explains why problems involving the upper back teeth can produce sinus symptoms — and the other way around.
+An infection at the root of an upper molar does not have far to travel before it reaches the sinus membrane.
+Once it crosses that boundary, it creates sinusitis from a dental source — a condition with its own clinical name and treatment plan.

 What Is Odontogenic Sinusitis?

-Odontogenic sinusitis refers to sinusitis that originates from a dental cause rather than the more familiar respiratory causes like viral infections or seasonal allergies.
-“Odontogenic” means “arising from the teeth,” and it applies to any infection, inflammation, or pathology that begins in the oral or dental structures and spreads upward into the sinuses.
+Odontogenic sinusitis means sinusitis that starts from a dental cause rather than the more familiar respiratory causes like viral infections or allergies.
+“Odontogenic” means “arising from the teeth.”
+The term applies to any infection, inflammation, or pathology that begins in the oral or dental structures and spreads upward into the sinuses.

-Medical research has increasingly recognized odontogenic sinusitis as more common than previously appreciated.
-For many years, sinusitis was assumed to be primarily respiratory in origin, and patients with chronic or recurrent sinus infections were treated by ear, nose, and throat (ENT) physicians without anyone asking whether a dental problem might be driving the symptoms.
-More recent analysis suggests that odontogenic causes account for somewhere between 10 and 40 percent of maxillary sinusitis cases, depending on the patient population studied.
+Medical research has increasingly recognized odontogenic sinusitis as more common than previously thought.
+For many years, sinusitis was assumed to be mostly respiratory in origin, and patients with chronic or recurring sinus infections were treated by ENT physicians without anyone asking whether a dental problem might be driving the symptoms.
+More recent analysis suggests that odontogenic causes account for somewhere between 10% and 40% of maxillary sinusitis cases, depending on the population studied.

 The most frequent dental triggers for odontogenic sinusitis include:

-Periapical abscess: An abscess at the root tip of an upper molar creates a bacterial infection that, given the proximity of the sinus floor, can breach the thin bony and membranous barrier and introduce infection directly into the maxillary sinus.
-The sinusitis that results often affects only one side, correlating with the affected tooth.
-Treating the abscess — through root canal treatment or extraction of the infected tooth — often resolves the sinusitis that antibiotics alone couldn’t clear.
+- Periapical abscess — an abscess at the root tip of an upper molar can breach the thin barrier above and introduce infection directly into the sinus; the resulting sinusitis often affects only one side, matching the affected tooth

 How Braces Fit Into the Picture